Medically reviewed by Drugs.com. Last updated on Mar 21, 2022.

-Patients who have received no previous treatment may be started on one 100-mg Dilantin (extended phenytoin sodium capsule, USP) three times daily and the dosage then adjusted to suit individual requirements.
+The recommended starting dose for adult patients who have received no previous treatment is one 100-mg DILANTIN (extended phenytoin sodium capsule, USP) by mouth three times daily.
+Adjust the dosage to suit individual requirements up to a maximum of two capsules three times a day.
 For most adults, the satisfactory maintenance dosage will be one capsule three to four times a day.
-An increase up to two capsules three times a day may be made, if necessary.

 Some authorities have advocated use of an oral loading dose of phenytoin in adults who require rapid steady-state serum levels and where intravenous administration is not desirable.
 This dosing regimen should be reserved for patients in a clinic or hospital setting where phenytoin serum levels can be closely monitored.
 Patients with a history of renal or liver disease should not receive the oral loading regimen.

 Initially, one gram of DILANTIN (extended phenytoin sodium capsules, USP) is divided into three doses (400 mg, 300 mg, 300 mg) and administered at two-hour intervals.
 Normal maintenance dosage is then instituted 24 hours after the loading dose, with frequent serum level determinations.

 The recommended starting dosage for pediatric patients is 5 mg/kg/day by mouth in two or three equally divided doses, with subsequent dosage individualized to a maximum of 300 mg daily in divided doses.
 A recommended daily maintenance dosage is usually 4 to 8 mg/kg/day in equally divided doses.
 Children over 6 years and adolescents may require the minimum adult dosage (300 mg/day).